-Selling merchant services looks different for both of them, and it surely affects their overall feelings about their jobs.
+Selling merchant services (commonly called a payment solutions sales consultant) looks different for both of them, and it surely affects their overall feelings about their jobs.

 Darla wakes up at 7 am every day to cold-call businesses.

-Her job gives her the illusion that she can make her own schedule, but she’s required to meet an ever-increasing monthly sales quota that forces her to work long hours every day.
+Her job gives her the illusion that she can make her own schedule, but she’s required to meet an ever-increasing monthly sales quota that she must report to her sales manager.
+Darla works long hours every day for very little pay.

 When she does finally land a sale, she has to go through an extensive process of switching the business over to her company.